 Portfolio Compression in Financial Networks: Incentives and Systemic Risk

 We study portfolio compression, a procedure that removes cycles of liabilities in a financial network.
-We analyze the incentives for banks to engage in compression and its systemic effects in terms of all banks' equities.
-We show that, contrary to conventional wisdom, portfolio compression may be socially and individually detrimental and banks' incentives may be misaligned with social welfare.
-We then present sufficient conditions under which banks involved in the compression have an incentive to agree to it or under which the compression is even a Pareto improvement for all banks.
+We analyze the effect of compression on social welfare and the banks’ incentives to accept a compression proposal.
+Regarding social welfare, we show that, contrary to conventional wisdom, compression may be detrimental and banks’ incentives may be misaligned with social welfare.
+We then derive sufficient conditions that guarantee that compression leads to a Pareto improvement for all banks.
+Regarding incentives, it is known that compression may be detrimental for an involved bank.
+We analyze which network structures give rise to this effect and derive sufficient conditions such that the involved banks are never worse off when accepting a compression.
 Our results contribute to a better understanding of the implications of recent regulatory policy.

 Keywords: Portfolio Compression, Financial Networks, Systemic Risk